-The soft tissue releases of the first met include the sesamoidal ligaments, collateral ligaments and plantar plate (fig 1).
-Essentially, all soft tissues are released to include the distal 3 cm of the metatarsal head (fig 2).
+The soft tissue releases of the first met include the sesamoidal ligaments, collateral ligaments and plantar plate Figure 1.
+Essentially, all soft tissues are released to include the distal 3 cm of the metatarsal head Figure 2.
 The dissection is similar to the release of the medial structures when doing a total knee replacement for a varus knee.
-A curved osteotome or similar device is placed just proximal to the sesamoid articulation and the plantar plate is released from its insertion into the metatarsal (fig 3).
-Since the blood supply within the bone is not disrupted with an osteotomy, the risk of avascular necrosis should not been an issue with this technique.
-Based on almost 500 cases, Carl Hasselman, MD, reports that instability after the procedure has not been an issue as long as subperosteal stripping is performed.
+A curved osteotome or similar device is placed just proximal to the sesamoid articulation and the plantar plate is released from its insertion into the metatarsal Figure 3.
+Since the blood supply within the bone is not disrupted with an